MidnightDreamerX17/skill20/Skills/SkillDetails/WarlockPacts.md

 Many patrons give other permanent gifts and mutations as well, although these always have severe tradeoffs.
 The higher the Warlock Pacts skill, the more noticeable they become to other people.

+**Bonus Pacts:** The character has an additional number of pacts equal to their Charisma modifier.
+For example, with a Charisma of 16, a character would have three additional pacts.

 ## Examples of otherworldly patrons

 - **The Archfey** (any Chaotic)